jekyll/minima/_posts/2022-02-02-inner-compass.md

 #### **Living life**

-- **Health is your top priority.** There is nothing more important than your health.
-There is no wealth, no fame, no power without good health.
-Health precedes everything else.

 - **Be an optimist.** Optimism should be your default strategy.
 Pessimism is intellectually seductive and the arguments always sound smarter.
 But it leads you nowhere.
 No one is excited by pessimists.
 No one wants to follow a pessimist.
 Over the long term, the future is decided by optimists.

-- **Set the agenda.** Or someone else will.
-If you don’t decide what you want for yourself someone else will.
-Don’t waste your time living someone else’s life.
-You need to be proactive with what you want.
-You are more likely to get it.
-If you don’t know what you want, you end up with a lot that you don’t.
-Own your career and your life.

-- **Do what interests you.** We get more out of what interests us.
-The sad reality is that many people don’t enjoy their jobs, nor do they learn much from them.
-If you combine this with the fact that we spend over a third of our lives working, you have a situation where money is the only reason you are waking up each morning for a long long time.

-- **Be yourself, because everyone else is already taken.** There is no one out there that shares your same genetic makeup let alone your life experiences.
-Escape the competition through authenticity.
-No one can compete with you on being you.

-- **Stop seeking permission.** When you spend all your energy looking for other's permission, approval and acceptance you run out of steam for the things you actually want to do.

-- **Accept First.** The first step towards getting somewhere is to accept where you are.
-Next is deciding that you are not going to stay where you are.
-After that comes the plan.

-- **Learn from experience**.
-There is really no substitute for experience.
-You don’t know what you don’t know.
-You can read stacks of books, get mentors, take courses, or make the perfect plan.
-You'll still yourself making mistakes.
-It’s only when the mistake stings you properly that you learn and don’t forget.
-The best and quickest way to learn is through experience.
-There is a difference between seeing a picture of a snake and having a live snake thrown on your lap.
-It is not that you can't learn from other people's experience.
-It is just that you learn best from your own experience.

 - **Do the right thing.** No matter what don't compromise on your ethics.
 You would not repent it.

-- **Do what's good for you.** If Coinbase can rescind offers for hundreds of people after explicitly saying that they wouldn’t, despite having $6 billion in cash reserves, and Tesla can lay off 10% of it’s workforce. while giving Elon Musk a $23 billion bonus, then you can change your mind after you accept an offer to do what’s best for you.
-Especially if that means accepting a better role.
-Companies take care of themselves.
-You take care of you.

-- **How to find what you love?** Step 1 - Explore widely.
-Find out what is possible.
-Step 2 - Test cheaply.
-Run small, quick experiments.
-Sample things.
-Step 3 - Edit ruthlessly.
-Dive into your favorites.
-Cut everything else.
-Step 4 - Repeat.

-- **Be nice & kind.** Before you are old, attend as many funerals as you can bear, and listen.
-Nobody talks about the departed’s achievements.
-The only thing people will remember is what kind of person you were while you were achieving.
-Also it is hard to cheat an honest & kind man.

 - **Take risks.** The most meaningful things in life come with some level of risk, and if you are always in survival mode, you won’t take them.
 The stakes will seem too high, even if the downside to that risk is capped.